pixlygames/emailzone/README.md

 Installation

-Place emailzone folder in your resources directory
-Add ensure emailzone to your server.cfg
+Place emailzone folder in your resources directory Ensure emailzone to your server.cfg
 Restart your server

 How to Use